Children's vision screening

 The orthoptist will carry out tests specifically designed to detect:

-For the vision test one eye is covered with a patch or a pair of glasses with one eye blanked out.
-This is very important to make sure unequal vision (amblyopia) is detected.
+For the vision test, one eye is covered with a patch or a pair of glasses with one eye blanked out.
+This is very important to make sure amblyopia (unequal vision) is detected.

 What isn't tested

-If your child is tested at nursery/school the orthoptist will complete an eye test result slip and place it in an envelope with your child’s name.
-This can be filed in your child’s Red Book.
+If your child is screened at nursery or school, the orthoptist will complete an eye test result slip.
+This will be placed in an envelope with your child’s name.
+This result slip can be filed in your child’s Red Book.

 If you attend a clinic you'll be given this result slip to file in your child’s Red Book.